joostkremers/ebib/docs/ebib-manual.md

 selectrum or Emacs’ built-in completion method, you can enable selection of multiple keys by setting the option `ebib-citations-insert-multiple`.
-With this option set, you can select multiple keys when calling `ebib-insert-citation` in the following way: start typing a key, complete it with `TAB`, type `SPC` and start typing the next key, again with the ability to complete it with `TAB`.
-When you have entered all the keys you wish to select, press `RET`.
+With this option set, you can select multiple keys when calling `ebib-insert-citation` by selecting a candidate and then pressing `TAB`.
+Once you hit `TAB`, you need to add an ampersand `&` as a separator (possibly surrounded by spaces) and then you can select the next candidate.
+Finish by typing `RET`.

+Note that selectrum automatically adds the ampersand for you, so you don’t need to type it: after hitting `TAB`, you can immediately start selecting the next candidate.
+If you use default completion, however, you need to type it yourself.

+Also note that with default completion, `TAB` completes partial input strings just as it does in normal completion.
+It only selects the candidate once you’ve typed enough to narrow down the choices to a single candidate.
+With selectrum, `TAB` always selects the currently highlighted candidate.
+This is the default behaviour of `TAB` in both completion systems, so should not be confusing.

-This method of multiple selection is somewhat cumbersome and it does not use Emacs’ standard completion function `completing-read`, so it is likely unfamiliar to most users.
-For these reasons, it is not enabled by default, but it is there if you want to use it.
+This method of multiple selection may be somewhat cumbersome and it is likely unfamiliar to most users.
+For this reason, it is not enabled by default, but it is there if you want to use it.

 ## Key Bindings